1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: All Talpur Amirs resented British entry and interference.

-21. The British considered Sindh militarily useful because of:
+21. The British considered Sindh militarily useful because of__________.

 A) Its forts